-Discharge and nutrient transport data estimated for the monitoring station near the catchment outlet (station name: IVE92) has been reported for the period 1993-2000.
-Discharge was taken from the monitoring station LVE85.
+Nutrient data is from the monitoring station at the catchment outlet (station name: Ueckermuende) and discharge data from the Pasewalk station.
+Data for nutrient transport has been reported for the period 1995-1999.
 The method applied for transport estimation is described in Annex 1.

-The annual runoff, to al nitrogen transport and total phosphorus transport vary considerable from year to year, depending especially on the annual climate (Fig. 5).
+The annual runoff, toal nitrogen transport and total phosphorus transport vary considerable from year to year, depending especially on the annual climate (Fig. 5).